Tiny House Ideas for Beach Cottage Remodel – Before and After

 Tiny House Idea To Make Kitchen Feel Larger

-One of our tiny house ideas was to remove half of this wall, making the kitchen feel much larger and allowing the light to flow in.
+One of our tiny house ideas was to remove half of this wall, which made the kitchen feel much larger and allowed the light to flow in.

 The opening was framed out to match the adjacent door jam.